Uvalde Teachers Forced to Ask for Help to Buy School Supplies

 In a nationwide survey conducted last year of 5,400 K-12 teachers, 95 percent said their classroom supply budgets were insufficient to meet their students’ needs.
 Nearly every teacher who responded to a 2018 questionnaire funded by the U.S. Department of Education and updated in 2021 reported spending an average of $478 of their own money on classroom supplies.
 More than nine out of 10 are not reimbursed, according to data from the National Center for Education Statistics.

-Mark Di Carlo, a lawyer in Corpus Christi who is representing several victims’ families in civil suits against the school district, told The Daily Beast on Monday that he was in Uvalde two weeks ago.
+Mark Di Carlo, a lawyer in Corpus Christi who is representing several victims’ families in civil suits against the school district, told The Daily Beast on Monday that he was in Uvalde last month.
 From his perspective, the city somehow has ample funds to station “numerous [police] vehicles and $100,000 SUVs” outside the empty Robb Elementary.

 Further, Uvalde is “utilizing our tax money to hire law firms,” he said, pointing to Uvalde Mayor Don McLaughlin’s recent decision to hire a private law firm in an attempt to block the release of public records related to the shooting.